 A double-entry visa is similar to the single-entry visa described previously.
 The difference between a single-entry visa and a double-entry visa is that the latter allows you to return to the Schengen region after departing it.

 You should not to exceed the days you are permitted to stay in the Schengen Zone.
 You should not to exceed the timeframe in which you can spend these days in the EU.
 Again, do not confuse the “double-entry” designation with the number of countries you are permitted to enter and remain in within the allotted time frame.

-With a double-entry Schengen visa, you lose the right to return when you leave the Schengen Area for a second time.
+When you have a double-entry Schengen visa, you forfeit the right to return when you leave the Schengen Area for a second time.
 Even if you have not used all the days allotted for your stay.

-The holder of a multiple-entry visa may enter and exit the Schengen Area an unlimited number of times, This is based as long as they do not violate the 90/180-day restriction.
+A holder of a multiple-entry visa can enter and exit the Schengen Area unlimited times.
+This is based as long as they do not violate the 90/180-day restriction.

 You may be granted a multiple-entry visa for 1 year, 3 years or 5 years.